 Step By Step Photos

 Start here, as usual.
-Minced garlic, diced onion, olive oil.
+Minced garlic, diced onion, and olive oil.
 Cook over medium heat until soft and transparent.

 Next add the ground beef, oregano, and salt.
 If you’re feeling sassy, add some crushed red pepper flakes.

-Also add the worcestershire sauce, which gives the dish some extra savory-oomph and just a touch of sweetness.
+Also add the Worcestershire sauce, which gives the dish some extra savory oomph and just a touch of sweetness.
 Cook until the beef is fully browned.

 I tend to like the frozen spinach in a bag rather than the block because I think it has a better texture, but you could certainly use the block kind if you need.
 Just make sure that it’s CHOPPED spinach, so that you don’t have long stringy pieces.
 I used a half pound (8 ounces), but if you want to use a whole 10 ounce block, that would work just fine.